FAQs

 • Individual Therapy (50 mins): $250

-OCD specialists are hard to find, most of us are out-of-network with insurance, and most of us are consistently full, and it typically requires a wait to get in to an OCD specialist for a new patient visit.
-This is because the treatment for OCD, Exposure and Response Prevention (ERP), is a very specific form of cognitive behavioral therapy (CBT) that most therapists who do not specialize in OCD are untrained (or under-trained) to conduct.
-ERP is somewhat counterintuitive for both patients and untrained therapists, in part because it involves facing discomfort and distress head-on rather than fast-tracking to immediate relaxation and relief.
+• If you have OCD, we strongly encourage you to seek treatment from an OCD specialist.
+To learn more about how to identify a true OCD specialist, see our Finding an OCD Specialist resource.
+OCD specialists are hard to find, most are out-of-network with insurance, and most require a waiting period to get in for a new patient visit.
+This is because the treatment for OCD, cognitive behavioral therapy with exposure and response prevention (CBT with ERP), is a very specific form of therapy that most therapists are not trained to conduct.
+ERP is somewhat counterintuitive for both patients and therapists, in part because it involves facing discomfort and distress head-on rather than fast-tracking to immediate relaxation and relief.
 It’s a challenging therapy for both the provider and the patient and takes a lot of practice for both.

 OCD also varies dramatically in how it presents (see info here about the various presentations of OCD).
 While the core of OCD is the same across presentations, there are nuances related to identifying and targeting key components of OCD that vary across presentations.
 In order to become skilled in differentiating and tailoring treatment to OCD patients, it takes years of experience treating OCD as well as completing specialized training, continuing education, and ongoing consultation with other experts.

-Exposure & Response Prevention (ERP) for OCD is a highly effective treatment.
-It is a specific form of cognitive behavioral therapy (CBT) developed specifically to treat OCD.
+• Cognitive behavioral therapy with exposure & response prevention (CBT with ERP) is a highly effective treatment for OCD.
 In treatment, you will first learn to understand OCD and you will become the expert on your OCD.
 You will learn to identify and differentiate between the obsessions (aka, intrusive thoughts) and compulsions that are keeping you locked in a vicious cycle.
 You will also learn what aspects of this cycle are within your control (and how to leverage attention and effort to control these aspects) and which are not in your control.
-You will learn how to accept what is out of your control and how to direct your energy toward what you value in life so that you do no longer waste precious time and energy on OCD.
+You will learn how to accept what is out of your control and how to direct your energy toward what you value in life so that you no longer waste precious time and energy on OCD.

 • Clinical assessment of the underlying problem(s)